jphill01/HACSim.R/README.md

 Hstar = Number of observed haplotypes (unique DNA sequences) for a given species

-probs = Haplotype probability distribution for a given species
+probs = Haplotype frequency distribution for a given species

 m = Overall migration rate of individuals/haplotypes between demes (m = 0 by default)